 The fruit cobbler has an interesting history.
-It was invented in America sometime in the middle of the the nineteenth century.
+It was invented in America sometime in the middle of the nineteenth century.
 Where is not exactly clear; some say the midwest; others say the west.
 The names of American cobblers are a study in themselves: the Betty, the Grunt, the Slump, the Buckle, and the Sonker.
 And those don’t include the Crisp or the Crumble.

 As you will see there is a bit of lemon zest added to this recipe.
 That’s because the aprium and the peach are both quite sugary and sweet.
-If you decide to use a berry, such as a raspberry, in place of the peach or aprium, the tart berries will balance the flavors and bit less lemon zest will do.
+If you decide to use a berry, such as raspberry, in place of the peach or aprium, the tart berries will balance the flavors and bit less lemon zest will do.
 You can have fun with this recipe substituting nectarines for peaches or plums for the apriums.
 This could be a peach-raspberry cobbler or a peach-plum cobbler or….well, just have fun!

 - 1 cup all-purpose flour

 - ¼ cup sugar

 - 3 tablespoons margarine or butter

 - 3 tablespoons milk

 - 1 tablespoon cornstarch

 - 2 cups peaches, peeled, pitted, and sliced

 - 2 cups apriums, peeled, pitted, and sliced